 Fort Bend ISD is Texas’ seventh largest district with approximately 78,000 students and is one of the most diverse districts in the nation.
 FBISD currently has 82 campuses: 11 high schools, 15 middle schools, 51 elementary campuses and three unique program campuses to address the academic and vocational interests of students.
 Additionally, the District has added an Early College High School at Marshall HS and a P-Tech program at Hightower HS and Willowridge HS.
 With more than 11,000 ful-time employees and substitutes, the District is the largest employer in Fort Bend County.

-Annually, upon receiving the district STAAR accountability data, the Academic Affairs team analyzes the data for patterns and trends that indicate where we have need to leverage performance for growth and improvement.
+Annually, upon receiving the district STAAR accountability data, the Accountability team analyzes the data for patterns and trends that indicate where we have need to leverage performance for growth and improvement.
 However, STAAR data is only one form of data utilized.
 The team also analyzes TELPAS, PBMAS, Advanced Placement, Dual Credit, Attendance, Graduation Rate, Dropout Rate, Special Programs data, ACT, SAT, TSI, Discipline and other assessment, accountability, enrollment, and other data to determine where we can best impact overall performance.
 Furthermore, we seek to narrow the number of Performance Objectives, to a meaningful number of targets which fulfill our compliance indicators and keep our efforts focused on where we can make the greatest growth.
-As a result of reviewing the 2016-17 data, the Academic Affairs team, Academic Advisory Council, and Executive Team have concluded there are several areas of performance that can be impacted positively by setting performance objectives which are laser focused on improving the problem areas.
+As a result of reviewing the 2019-2020 data, the Accountability team, Academic Advisory Council, and Executive Team have concluded there are several areas of performance that can be impacted positively by setting performance objectives which are laser focused on improving the problem areas.